Date and time functions

 period

-is a char.
+.
 Period to be added.
-Available periods ares
+Available periods are:u

-is a timestamp or date.
-Timestamp to add the periods to.
+is a timestamp or date indicating the timestamp to add the period to.

 Return value: